Kapilvastu Museum: Painted Grey Ware

-So far as the dating of the human figurines are concerned, scholars generally believe that hand–made figurines were made earlier than those produced with the help of a mould.
-But this common belief does not find any favor in this region because practice of both modelling and moulding went hand in hand at one and the same time in some cases.
+So far as the dating of the human figurines is concerned, scholars generally believe that hand–made figurines were made earlier than those produced with the help of a mold.
+However, this common belief does not find any favor in this region because the practice of both modeling and molding went hand in hand at one and the same time in some cases.
 However, many of the significant terracotta figurines, relevant for a study of this art, are simply accidental finds and no accurate data with regard to the level of their discovery are available.
 These specimens seem to have been disturbed from their original level due to some actions of men or of nature.
 Some terracotta figurines of different dates have been discovered in the same Pit.
-In the study of the terracotta art of this region special attention has been taken to spell out its date, even if it could be ascribed to a particular piece on the basis of its context.
+In the study of the terracotta art of this region, special attention has been taken to spell out its date, even if it could be ascribed to a particular piece on the basis of its context.
 Many of the excavating teams have not published their detailed excavation reports.
-In such cases, only illustrations and brief out lines are given in this study.
-Terracotta figurines have been classified on the basis of the variations in use, style, model, shape and types.
+In such cases, only illustrations and brief outlines are given in this study.
+Terracotta figurines have been classified on the basis of the variations in use, style, model, shape, and type.